Goldman led Canadian pack in value of M&A deals in 2014

-TORONTO, Jan 8 (Reuters) - Goldman Sachs Group Inc led investment banks advising on mergers and acquisitions in Canada in 2014, a year in which big international oil and gas deals were hot before oil prices turned cold.
+TORONTO (Reuters) - Goldman Sachs Group Inc (GS.N) led investment banks advising on mergers and acquisitions in Canada in 2014, a year in which big international oil and gas deals were hot before oil prices turned cold.

-Before the fourth-quarter collapse of oil prices, Canadian M&A activity last year was dominated by big energy-sector deals such as Spanish oil giant Repsol SA’s $8.3 billion bid for Talisman Energy and Encana Corp’s $5.9 billion buyout of U.S. rival Athlon.
+Before the fourth-quarter collapse of oil prices, Canadian M&A activity last year was dominated by big energy-sector deals such as Spanish oil giant Repsol SA’s (REP.MC) $8.3 billion bid for Talisman Energy TLM.TO and Encana Corp’s (ECA.TO) $5.9 billion buyout of U.S. rival Athlon.

 According to data released by Thomson Reuters on Thursday, the total value of M&A deals in Canada in 2014 jumped to $203.1 billion from $147.2 billion in 2013, with Goldman and its international peers enjoying a banner year.
 Goldman advised on deals worth $56 billion, including Talisman in the Repsol bid.